In addition to examining your tooth and the area around it, your dentist may:

 What to expect from your doctor

-Your dentist is likely to ask you a number of questions, such as those below.
-Be ready to answer them to make the most of your time.
+Your dentist is likely to ask you a number of questions, such as:

 - When did you first begin experiencing symptoms?

-- Have you had any recent trauma to your teeth or dental work?
+- Have you had any recent trauma to your teeth or any recent dental work?